-Frank Bidart was born in Bakersfield, California on May 27, 1939, and educated at the University of California at Riverside and at Harvard University, where he was a student and friend of Robert Lowell and Elizabeth Bishop.
+Frank Bidart was born in Bakersfield, California, on May 27, 1939, and educated at the University of California, Riverside, and Harvard University, where he was a student and friend of both Robert Lowell and Elizabeth Bishop.

 Bidart was elected a Chancellor of the Academy of American Poets in 2003.
-He lives in Cambridge, Massachusetts, where he has taught at Wellesley College, having served on the faculty since 1972.
+He lives in Cambridge, Massachusetts, and teaches at Wellesley College, having served on the faculty since 1972.
 He is currently Andrew W. Mellon Professor Emeritus in the Humanities and professor emeritus of English at the college.